-The following procedures will help you get started using the Bluetooth[®] Hands-Free Phone System with NISSAN Voice Recognition.
-For additional command options, refer to "LIST OF VOICE COMMANDS" later in this section.
+The following procedures will help you get started using the Bluetooth® Hands-Free Phone System with NISSAN Voice Recognition.
+For additional command options, refer to "List of voice commands" (P.4-56).

 Choosing a language

 You can interact with the Bluetooth[®] Hands-Free Phone System using English, Spanish or French.